shafaqueahmareen/Kmeans_Pyspark/README.md

 # Kmeans_Pyspark
-This is the Google Colab file , demonstrating the Kmeans implementation using PYSPAK
+This is the Google Colab file , demonstrating the Kmeans implementation using PYSPARK